-The Top 11 Platforms to Hire Animation Designers Online
+The Top 11 Platforms to Hire Animation Designers and Animators Online

 Toptal has reimagined the experience of hiring freelancers.
-Rather than an onerous and risky process of sifting through dozens of online profiles to hopefully pick the needle from the haystack, with Toptal, you’re matched directly with a designer.
-All the freelancers at Toptal have passed rigorous vetting and testing, and Toptal works to carefully match you with a designer that meets your needs.
+Rather than sifting through dozens of online animators to hopefully pick the needle from the haystack, Toptal matches you directly with an animation designer.
+You can use Toptal for more than only animators; they also have graphic designers, illustrators, web designers, motion designers, and freelancers from related fields.
+All the freelancers at Toptal have passed extensive vetting and testing, and Toptal works to carefully match you with a high-quality designer that meets your needs for video production, visual effects, and animated video.
 If for some reason you’re unsatisfied, you can change designers or even cancel the project free of charge.

-- Because Toptal screens heavily to select only the very best animation designers, you’re guaranteed to work with highly professional, skilled designers who will be able to provide creative and strategic input on your project.
+- Because Toptal screens heavily to select only the very best animation designers, you will have the opportunity to work with highly professional, skilled designers with years of experience.

 - Upwork notes that 9 out of 10 customers rehire on the site.

-- Upwork has a broad range of freelancers across skill level and geography, perfect for any type of budget.
+- Broad range of animators, freelancers and designers across skill level and geography, perfect for any type of budget.

 - With different ways to manage the project and payment, you can mitigate risk by, for example, only paying once certain milestones are achieved.

 Dribbble was developed specifically for designers to provide them with a community and space to share ideas, meet, and find support.
 Originally the platform was invite-only, however it has since opened its doors to anyone that would like to join.
 Designers can create a profile and have a portfolio.
 Using Dribbble Hire, you can either search through portfolios or post on the job board and have freelance animators apply.
+Find a range of skills for video editing, storyboarding, cartoon animation, product design, character animation, and more.
 Alternatively, you can work with a Talent Partner to receive talent recommendations that have been screened and pre-interviewed for the job.

 - Dribbble considers itself the “#1 job board for hiring creative talent,” and has the reputation as the go-to place for designers in the design world.